ashutoshroy02/Face-Recognition/Readme.md

 - Ensure good lighting and face visibility

 ## Next Steps
-After running this script, proceed to model training using `trainingdemo.py`
+After running this script, proceed to Model Testing 'Modeltesting.py' as model training is done just after the data collectection automatically.